Welcome to the information page for the Collective Leadership Supervisor Training!

 WHO SHOULD APPLY?

-Supervisors at nonprofit and government agencies who supervise employees directly impacted by the criminal justice system may apply for this course.
-Supervisors of workplace volunteers who are impacted by the criminal justice system may also apply.
-Agencies are encouraged to send teams of 2-3 supervisors to this training so they can build a community of practice and broaden impact across the organization.
-Agencies are also encouraged to send two supervisory levels (i.e. supervisor and the supervisor’s manager).
+Supervisors at nonprofit and government agencies working in New York City may apply for this course.
+Priority for enrollment is offered to applicants who supervise employees directly impacted by the criminal legal system.
+Supervisors of workplace volunteers may also apply.
+Agencies are encouraged to send teams of 2-3 supervisors to this training to build a community of practice and broaden impact across the organization.
+Please be sure to read the specific eligibility criteria and priorities for enrollment for each training cohort.

 Applications are also encouraged from supervisors at agencies that employ graduates of or currently enrolled students in the Institute’s Navigator Certificate in Human Services & Community Justice.
-It is very beneficial for organizations to have supervisors and staff trained in the same feedback tools and practices of collective leadership.
+It is very beneficial for organizations to have supervisors and staff who are all trained in the practices of collective leadership.

 - Be 18+ to apply